Ilyushin Il-26

 The Ilyushin Il-26 was a late 1940s project for a strategic heavy bomber by the Ilyushin Design Bureau.
 There were a variety of alternative engines proposed for the Il-26, including the 4500 hp Shvetsov ASh-2TK piston engine and 6000 hp Yakovlev M-501 diesel engine.
 The specifications varied according to the number and type of engines proposed.

-Clandestine use in the Soviet Afghan war

-During the Soviet–Afghan War, Soviet & Afghan warplanes would occasionally cross into Pakistani territory while pursuing Afghan Mujahideen forces.
-Though in early March 1980, PAF Shenyang F-6s of the No. 15 Squadron on Air Defence Alert reported to have intercepted an Il-26 bomber that had intruded into Pakistani airspace however they weren't given clearance to shoot it down and instead escorted it across the Durand Line back into Afghanistan.